EmmanuelADAM/jade/issia23/README.md

 Here is a scenario:

  - some users have products
- - some product can be broken or become obsolescent
+ - some products can be broken or become obsolescent
  - several solutions exists:
    - tuto on website
    - repair coffees